MetalKnightCat/django-register-system/README.md

 The User model stores user details like email, password, and registration date.

 2. **Frontend**:
-The frontend is built with HTML, CSS, and JavaScript.
+The frontend is built with HTML and CSS.
 It features a responsive design with smooth transitions and a dark red/black theme.

 3. **Database**: